 A minimum of 15 credit hours is required for this specialization.
 Note that courses taken in the required core psychological science curriculum cannot be counted towards specialization requirements.
 Only six credit hours in a specialization may be taken in a field outside of psychology.

-Code Title Credit Hours PSYC 410 Introduction to Rehabilitation and Mental Health Counseling 3 PSYC 411 Medical Aspects of Disabling Conditions 3 PSYC 412 Multicultural and Psychosocial Issues in Rehabilitation and Mental Health Counseling 3 PSYC 583 Rehabilitation Engineering Technology I: Survey of Interdisciplinary Application of RET 3 PSYC 590 Psychiatric Rehabilitation 3
+Code Title Credit Hours

+PSYC 410 Intro Rehab/Mental Health Cslg 3

+PSYC 411 Medcl Aspects of Dsblng Cond 3

+PSYC 412 Multicultural/Psychosocial Iss 3

+PSYC 583 Rehab Engineering Technology I 3

+PSYC 590 Psychiatric Rehabilitation 3